1st September 2019

-Not only is this corner of the coast haunted by ghosts and vampires, but it’s also home to quite a few tales of folklore and fables.
+Not only is this corner of the UK coastline haunted by ghosts and vampires, but it’s also known for quite a few fascinating fables, as well as familiar tales of folklore.

-Whitby is home to a host of fascinating legends and is rich in ancient stories and folklore, from the demise of Humpty Dumpty and the giant’s of the North Yorks Moors to the mermaids who washed up on Staithes beach.
-And for centuries, sailors and fishermen have swapped stories to either scare or entertain their listeners whilst they drank up all the liquor the North Yorkshire Coast had to offer.
+Whitby is home to a multitude of seafaring legends and rich in ancient stories, from the demise of Humpty Dumpty and the giant duo of the North York Moors, to the mysterious mermaids who once washed up on Staithes beach.

 Whitby Abbey’s Submerged Bells